“`html

 How were quantum scars discovered experimentally?

 In a University of Maryland lab, tangled wires and whiteboards thick with equations set the stage.
-Elena Martinez recalls, “When our data
+Dr. Elena Martinez recalls, “When our data

 Quantum Scars in Many-Body Systems: Announcing Anomalies in Quantum Chaos